 6. Michael’s Gate

-Michael’s Gate is the only remaining gate from the original medieval fortifications of Bratislava.
-It is one of Bratislava’s most distinctive landmarks and its green-copper spire and white-brick tower are an unmissable sight.
-The 14th Gothic tower was rebuilt in Baroque style in the 18th century and features a statue of Archangel Michael on the top.
+Michael’s Gate is one of the marquee attractions to visit when coming on Vienna-Bratislava day trip.
+It is the only remaining gate from the original medieval fortifications of Bratislava.
+The 14th-century Gothic tower was rebuilt in Baroque style in the 18th century and features a statue of Archangel Michael on the top.
+Michael’s Gate is one of Bratislava’s most distinctive landmarks and its green-copper spire and white-brick tower are an unmissable sight.
 The tower houses the Museum of Arms which is part of the Bratislava City Museum.

 Go to the viewing terrace that affords a stunning vista of the city and beyond.
 It costs 4 EUR to go to the top and gives you access to the small exposition of arms.
 The streets surrounding Michael’s Gate are quite charming and lovely to stroll around.
 We really enjoyed walking through the picturesque Bastova street.